Updated on 2022-12-19 by Adam Hardy

-But for the humble Carbon Watchdog example, let’s just look at one, the Atlantis Ocean Energy offering.
+But for this humble example, let’s just look at one, the Atlantis Ocean Energy offering.
 These bonds have paid out regularly for the past 4 years, there are no red flags in the initial offering factsheet and risk list, and this company has issued bonds on Abundance before.
 On the downside though, the nominal interest rate (at the initial offering) was 8%, which is nice but is therefore riskier, and the company isn’t big enough to have a credit rating from any of the biggest ratings agencies.
 On balance I think it’s not too risky.

 Now I have to work out how much I should bid to buy some.
 The “Full Schedule” table below shows the payments history and the thin blue line just beneath December 2020 separates past payments from future payments.
 The future payments are the interesting ones.